 What do I do if my friend was sexually assaulted?
 First, know that sexual assault can happen to anyone.
 Although there is no one response to a traumatic experience, some common reactions can include: self blame; distrust of others; feeling nervous, helpless, fearful, hopeless, or sad; trouble eating or sleeping; having trouble concentrating/focusing; using substances.
 Second, offer unconditional support, be patient and listen.
 Avoid making assumptions or suggesting reasons for the assault.
 Reassure them it was not their fault and help them find appropriate resources and discuss options and ask them what they want to do next.
 Recognize that some individuals will want to talk about what happened but others will not.
 Do not pressure them to make decisions or take action.
 Just let them know that you are there for them.
 Finally, remember to take care of yourself.
 Pay attention to how what you learn impacts you.
 Seek counseling if you need help understanding what has happened and how it makes you feel.

 Who are Title IX Coordinators?
-Title IX Coordinators are the individuals who have been designated to coordinate efforts to comply with and implement the UH System Sexual Misconduct Policy.
+The Title IX Coordinator is the individual who has been designated to coordinate efforts to comply with and implement the UH System Sexual Misconduct Policy.
 The Coordinator conducts the administrative investigation of reports of Sexual Misconduct, can discuss options, provide support, explaing University policies and procedures and provide education on relevant issues.
-The Title IX Coordinator for UHV is Laura Smith 361-570-4800 and the Assistant Title IX Coordinator is Chari Norgard 361-570-4835.
+The Title IX Coordinator for UHV is Rebecca Lake 361-570-4835.

 What are the University's obligations when it has notice of a sexual misconduct related incident?